elxecutor/fpl-squad/README.md

 # FPL Squad Optimizer

-Tools for extracting, predicting, and optimizing Fantasy Premier League (FPL) squads using machine learning and mathematical optimization.
+Tools for extracting, predicting, and optimizing Fantasy Premier League (FPL) squads using machine learning.
+Includes dynamic formation selection, bench output, and full JSON export for frontend use.

 ## Table of Contents
 - [Features](#features)